omcnicoll/Timely/README.md

 <!-- Internally, Sails used [`sails-generate@1.15.28`](https://github.com/balderdashy/sails-generate/tree/v1.15.28/lib/core-generators/new). -->

-This project's boilerplate is based on an expanded seed app provided by the [Sails core team](https://sailsjs.com/about) to make it easier for you to build on top of ready-made features like authentication, enrollment, email verification, and billing.
-For more information, [drop us a line](https://sailsjs.com/support).
+This project's boilerplate is based on an expanded seed app provided by the [Sails core team](https://sailsjs.com/about).

 <!--